tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   > Imagine that you are in a room full of spheres (data points), and you want to learn more about them, so you start to observe.
   >
-  > You realize that every sphere represents a flower and that axes represent features of flowers.
-After observing the flowers, you discovered that there are some patterns when you combine the three features.
+  > You realize that every sphere represents a flower, and that axes represent features of flowers.
+After observing the flowers, you discover that there are some patterns when you combine the three features.
   >
   > We can see that spheres (data points) with similar features seem to be closer together than data points with dissimilar features.
 We can use this spatial information to group similar data points together.

 Explain to students that k-means is an unsupervised learning algorithm used to identify clusters and solve clustering issues.

-Continue on the slides to formally introduce k-means and highlight the following:
+Continue on the slides to formally introduce k-means, and highlight the following:

 * The k-means algorithm groups the data into `k` clusters, where each piece of data is assigned to a cluster based on some similarity or distance measure to a **centroid**.